 \subsection{ISIS}

 \ISIS{} is a cosmological {\it N}-body code incorporating scalar-tensor gravitational theories including screening mechanisms into \RAMSES{} \citep{Llinares2014}.
-This is done by implementing a non-linear implicit solver for a generic scalar field, which can treat various scalar-tensor modified gravity theories.
+This is done by implementing a non-linear implicit solver for a generic scalar field, which can treat various scalar-tensor-modified gravity theories.
 This also includes \fofr{} theories, which can be rewritten into the scalar-tensor format.
-In particular, \ISIS{} contains Hu-Sawicki \fofr{} modified gravity as described in Sec.~\ref{sec:fofr}.
+In particular, \ISIS{} contains Hu-Sawicki \fofr{}-modified gravity, as described in Sect.~\ref{sec:fofr}.

-The top panel of Fig.~\ref{fig:f4_pk_ratio_own_sims} shows the ratio of the cb matter power spectrum for a \LCDM{} (\texttt{lcdm\_small}) and \fofr{} (\texttt{fofr\_small}) simulation run with \ISIS{}, with the parameter $|f_{R0}|=10^{-4}$.
-Here we can clearly see the enhancement of structure at small scales with a peak at similar scales to the trough in the neutrino suppression in Fig.~\ref{fig:nu_pk_hmf_suppress_anubis_vs_gadget}.
-For the HMF in the bottom panel of Fig.~\ref{fig:f4_pk_ratio_own_sims}, the amount of large mass halos is increased compared to \LCDM{}, as opposed to the \ANUBIS{} simulations with massive neutrinos that saw a decrease.
-This enhancement is due to a boost of gravity resulting from the fifth force present in \fofr{} modified gravity.
-Summed up, these figures show the opposite behaviour of what is observed in Sec.~\ref{sec:anubis}, as expected.
+The upper panel of Fig.~\ref{fig:f4_pk_ratio_own_sims} shows the ratio of the cb matter power spectrum for a \LCDM{} (\texttt{lcdm\_small}) and \fofr{} (\texttt{fofr\_small}) simulation run with \ISIS{}, with the parameter $|f_{R0}|=10^{-4}$.
+Here, we can clearly see the enhancement of structure at small scales, with a peak at similar scales to the trough in the neutrino suppression in Fig.~\ref{fig:nu_pk_hmf_suppress_anubis_vs_gadget}.
+For the HMF in the bottom panel of Fig.~\ref{fig:f4_pk_ratio_own_sims}, the amount of large mass halos is increased, compared to \LCDM{}, as opposed to the \ANUBIS{} simulations with massive neutrinos that show a decrease.
+This enhancement is due to a boost of gravity resulting from the fifth force present in \fofr{}-modified gravity.
+Summed up, these figures show the opposite behaviour of what is observed in Sect.~\ref{sec:anubis}, as expected.

-The two simulations introduced here, dubbed \texttt{lcdm\_small} and \texttt{fofr\_small}, will occasionally be used as additions to the simulations performed in this work.
+The two simulations introduced here, dubbed \texttt{lcdm\_small} and \texttt{fofr\_small}, are occasionally used as additions to the simulations performed for this work.
 This is further explained in the following section, along with the simulation details.

-\subsection{ANUBIS+ISIS = ANUBISIS}
+\subsection{ANUBIS + ISIS = ANUBISIS}